 How does compression affect how we play the game?

 Players with rapid swing speeds have no trouble compressing the ball and obtaining the most distance and jump from a clubface as possible.
 Slower swinging golfers may struggle to generate adequate swing speed to compress a golf ball.

 The increased availability of lower compression golf balls has aided these players in maximizing distance in their game.

-High swing speed players will not be harmed if they use a low compression golf ball, but they will not profit as much.
-There will be additional energy that is not used—basically, power that is not utilized.
+High-swing speed players will not be harmed if they use a low compression golf ball, but they will not profit as much.
+There will be additional energy that is not used—basically, the power that is not utilized.